Role

 Principal Lecturer in Psychology

-Dr Richard Trigg is the Postgraduate Course Coordinator, fulfilling a role as the central coordinator for all taught postgraduate courses within the Division of Psychology.
-He is also the Programme Leader for the MSc/PgDip Psychology and for the MSc/MRes Psychological Research Methods.
+Dr Richard Trigg is the lead for taught postgraduate provision, fulfilling a role as the central coordinator for all taught postgraduate courses within the Psychology Department.
 Richard's teaching responsibilities currently focus on undergraduate and postgraduate research methods.
-He also teaches aspects of health psychology and chronic illness to 3rd year undergraduates.
+He also teaches aspects of health psychology and chronic illness.

 Projects